 Mariesii has white flowers that assume the "lacecap" appearance with which we are most familiar when discussing certain types of hydrangeas (with sterile-but-attractive blossoms ringing a center of fertile-but-insignificant flowers).
 The shrub blooms during the month of May in a zone-5 landscape, for example, as does its relative, the "snowball bush."
-Flowers are succeeded by berries (see below under Outstanding Features).
+Flowers are succeeded by berries.

-Planting Zones, Sun and Soil Requirements for Mariesii Doublefile Viburnum
+Planting Zones, Sun and Soil Needs for Mariesii Doublefile Viburnum

 These bushes grow best in full sun to partial shade.
-Although they are clay-tolerant, they grow better in well-drained ground with somewhat acidic soil.
-Amend the soil with compost and keep the ground evenly moist.
+Although they are clay-tolerant, they grow better in well-drained ground.
+Since they want a somewhat acidic soil, potentially good companion plants are some of the other acid-loving plants.
+Keep the ground evenly moist and amend the soil with compost.

-Use doublefile viburnums in loose hedges to create living privacy fences.
 Because they offer visual interest for more than one season of the year, some consider these bushes showy enough for use as specimen plants.
-Their white flowers make them useful constituents of moon gardens.
+Their white flowers make them useful members of moon gardens.
 Another possible use would be at the edge of a woodland garden where they can receive at least partial sunshine (arrowwood viburnum would work well in such a spot, too).

 Care (Pruning), Problems for Doublefile Viburnum

 While the berries and the fall foliage of these doublefile viburnums are both nice, most gardeners rate the flowers as their best feature.
-Not only do they flower in profusion, but they also exhibit an interesting flowering pattern (as described both above and below).
+Not only do they bear a lot of flowers, but they also have an interesting flowering pattern.
 With beautiful and numerous flowers in spring, berries in summer, and good foliage color in fall, this is truly a plant with multi-season interest.

 Interesting Facts: Origin of the Names

 In terms of the scientific name of the plant, let's begin with the species name, plicatum.
-It comes from a Latin word meaning "folded" and refers to the deep veins in the leaves, which remind one of folds.
-The subspecies or variety name, tomentosum gives us the little-used English word "tomentose," which means "downy" (that is, covered in little hairs).
+It comes from a Latin word meaning "folded" and refers to the deep veins in the leaves, which remind you of folds.
+The subspecies or variety name, tomentosum, gives us the little-used English word "tomentose," which means "downy" (covered in little hairs).
 The reference is to the small hairs on the young stems.
-Finally, the cultivar name, 'Mariesii' derives from a man's name: Charles Maries, a 19th-century British plant collector.
+Finally, the cultivar name, Mariesii, comes from a man's name: Charles Maries, a 19th-century British plant collector.